 For this chocolate sauce recipe all you need are these 6 ingredients:

-Vanilla extract, sugar or vanilla paste – to enhance the flavour.
+- Vanilla extract or paste – to enhance the flavour.

-Dark or milk chocolate bar – choose your favourite chocolate for that beautiful rich flavour.
+- Dark or milk chocolate – choose your favourite chocolate for that beautiful rich flavour.

 This recipe is quite versatile: